evanSpendlove/personal-website/content/jobs/NetSoc/index.md

 url: 'https://netsoc.com'
 ---

-- Stack: Bash, Docker, NginX, Jekyll
+- Technologies: Bash, Docker, NGINX, Jekyll
-- Automated and containerised the updating,building and deployment of the NetSoc website using bash, docker, jekyll and nginx.
+- Automated and containerised the updating,building and deployment of the NetSoc website using bash, Docker, Jekyll and NGINX.